 For those travelers who are looking for something unique, Stray Asia launched tours in Bhutan and Borneo in 2018.

 Apart from Asia, Stray also operates passes in Australia and New Zealand.
-These are hop-on-hop-off style, allowing for flexibility.
-That way you can discover the beautiful snowy peaked mountains, the beautiful beaches and sprawling cities all at your own pace.
+These are hop-on-hop-off styles, allowing for flexibility.
+That way you can discover the beautiful snowy peaked mountains, the beautiful beaches, and sprawling cities all at your own pace.

 Freestyle Passes VS Freestyle Tours